Atlas of Yellowstone

 Ann W. Rodman, Yellowstone Editor

 Justin T. Menke, Graduate Researcher and Cartographer

 Ross West, Text Editor

 University of California Press, 2022

-Pre-order the Atlas of Yellowstone, Second Edition from the University of California Press.
+Order the Atlas of Yellowstone, Second Edition from the University of California Press.

 The publication of the Atlas of Yellowstone, Second Edition celebrates the 150th anniversary of the founding of Yellowstone National Park—the first national park in the world.
 The atlas is an accessible, comprehensive guide that presents Yellowstone’s story through data-rich and beautiful maps and data visualizations.
-The Atlas of Yellowstone, Second Edition explores the contributions of Yellowstone to preserving and understanding natural and cultural landscapes, to informing worldwide conservation practices, and to inspiring national parks around the world while also learning about the many struggles the park faces in carrying out its mission.
+The Atlas of Yellowstone, Second Edition explores Yellowstone’s contribution to preserving and understanding natural and cultural landscapes, to informing worldwide conservation practices, and to inspiring national parks around the world while also learning about the many struggles the park faces in carrying out its mission.
 Ranging from Indigenous Americans and local economies to geysers and wildlife migrations, from the life of one wolf to the threat of wildfires, each page provides leading experts’ insights into the complexity and significance of Yellowstone.
 Key elements of the atlas include:

 - more than 1,000 maps, graphics, and photographs

 - detailed topographic maps of Yellowstone and Grand Teton National Parks